phelipetls/blog/content/posts/bash-for-javascript-developers/index.md

 0
 ```

-# Comparisons

-Of course, using `true` and `false` commands is not very useful, we actually
+Of course, using `true` and `false` commands is not very useful per se, we
-need to check for something, like if a number is equal to 10 or if the string
+actually need to check for something, like if a number is equal to 10 or if the
-`foo` is inside `$bar`.
+string `foo` is inside `$bar`.

 ## Comparing numbers